-Finally, we proceed by induction: assuming that we know the existence of intersections of all cells with $l(w)-l(w')\le k$, we consider first $w'=e, l(w)=k+1$ and conclude (by dimension counting) that the space of trajectories from $e$ to $w$ is nonempty and has dimension $k+1$; then, using the shift we reduce the general case to this one.
+Finally, we proceed by induction: assuming that we know the existence of intersections of all cells with $l(w)-l(w')\le k$, we consider first $w'=e$, $l(w)=k+1$ and conclude (by dimension counting) that the space of trajectories from~$e$ to~$w$ is nonempty and has dimension $k+1$.
+Then, using the shift we reduce the general case to this one.

-Observe, that in addition to the main proposition we have also proved that \textit{to stable points $w$ and $w'$ of Toda system on a normal real form are connected by a trajectory iff they are comparable in Bruhat order.}
+Observe that in addition to the main proposition we have also proved that \textit{two stable points $w$ and $w'$ of Toda system on a normal real form are connected by a trajectory iff they are comparable in Bruhat order.}

-\begin{rem} It seems that the same intersection result can be obtained from the standard reasoning, based on the combinatoric considerations and on the use of Bott-Samelson varieties and their generalizations, similarly to the Deodhar's construction for algebraically-closed fields, see \cite{Deodh}. \end{rem}
+\begin{rem}It seems that the same intersection result can be obtained from the standard reasoning, based on the combinatoric considerations and on the use of Bott--Samelson varieties and their generalizations similarly to the Deodhar's construction for algebraically-closed fields, see~\cite{Deodh}. \end{rem}